Eisa01/mpv-scripts/README.md

 SmartHistory is a script for mpv media player, the script adds a smart history functionality to mpv.
 It logs videos that you opened into `%APPDATA%\mpv\mpvHistory.log` along with the time you have reached on each video.
 The script uses the log to provide you with various features.
 More details about SmartHistory are explained in the sections below.
 To use it, download *`smartHistory.lua`* file into your `mpv/scripts/` directory.
 ### SmartHistory Features and Usage Guide
 - **Features**
 	-  **Logs Opened Videos to a Log File:** All videos opened in mpv will be logged to create a history in `%APPDATA%\mpv\mpvHistory.log`.
-The format is: [date and time] of accessing video, video file path and reached video time.
+The format is: [date and time] of accessing video, the path & reached video time.
 	- **OSD**: Displays any SmartHistory action within mpv
 - **While mpv is idle (NOT running a video)**
 	- Load last closed video by **[ctrl]**+**[l]**